Extent: 14 boxes, and 4 volumes bound separately

-Other Storage Formats: 4 volumes bound separately and housed next to the rest of the collection
+Other Storage Formats: 4 volumes bound separately (BS) and housed next to the rest of the collection.

 Language: English and French

-Provenance: Father Steven LaBaire, then Pastor of Holy Family Parish at St. Josephs, donated the archives in 2018 with the bishop’s approval.
-The records were created and kept by the three original Worcester parishes: St. Josephs, Notre Dame des Canadiens (which was the largest for many years), and Holy Name.
-Eventually all three parishes were combined into one- Holy Family Parish, which is how they came under Father LaBaire’s purview.
+Provenance: Father Steven LaBaire, then Pastor of Holy Family Parish at St. Joseph Church, donated the archives in 2018 with the bishop’s approval.
+The records were created and kept by the four original Worcester parishes: St. Joseph, Notre-Dame-des-Canadiens (which was the largest for many years), St. Anthony of Padua, and Holy Name of Jesus.
+Eventually all four parishes were combined into one- Holy Family Parish, which is how they came under Father LaBaire’s purview.

 Ownership and Literary Rights: The Worcester Parish Archives is the physical property of the French Institute, Assumption University.
 Literary rights, including copyright, belong to the authors or their legal heirs and assigns.